A Note on Moser Iteration and the Large Coupling Limit: Introduction

-The case $f(x)=e^{tx}$, $t>0$, corresponds to a diffusion process which is reflected on $\Gamma$ and ``killed" on entering $\Omega_0$.
-The corresponding ``large coupling limit" is $e^{tB}$ where $B$ is the realization of $\lap$ in $L^2(\Omega_1)$ with Neumann boundary conditions at $\Gamma$ and Dirichlet boundary conditions at $\Gamma_0$.
-Using energy estimates, in \cite{Agbanusi:2016cpde} we showed an algebraic convergence rate in the exterior domain $\Omega_1$.
-In contrast, in this paper we are concerned with the behavior of solutions in the ``obstacle", or ``killing" region, $\Omega_0$.
+The case $f(x)=e^{tx}$, $t>0$, describes a diffusion process which is reflected on $\Gamma$ and removed with some probability on entering $\Omega_0$.
+It is well known that the corresponding large coupling limit is $e^{tB}$ where $B$ is the realization of $\lap$ in $L^2(\Omega_1)$ with Neumann boundary conditions at $\Gamma$ and Dirichlet boundary conditions at $\Gamma_0$.
+Physically, this limit corresponds to an instantaneous reaction or removal of the particle upon entering $\Omega_0$.